 Injured by a Drunk Driver?

 We all have a responsibility to know when enough is enough.
 Drunk driving (DUI, also known as DWI) is one of the top causes of car accidents in Texas, and the real shame is that it is entirely preventable.
 Not only is drunk driving foolish and irresponsible, it is against the law.
 Alcohol consumption contributes to thousands of accidents in Texas annually, and these accidents can be extremely serious to those involved.
 In addition to physical injuries, injuries caused by a drunk driver can result in additional issues, like post traumatic stress disorder.
 When a drunk driver injures you, the law is on your side—recoveries in these types of cases can be unusually large—but only if handled by an experienced personal injury attorney.

 If you suffered injuries because another person broke the law and was driving drunk, do not wait to discuss your rights with a skilled drunk driving accident law firm.
 You may be injured, you may have questions about “what to do next,” and you may not even know where to start.
-Please know that we offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
+Our Houston drunk driving lawyers offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 Drunk Drivers Are Dangerous